 During Statewide or Local Drought or Other Emergencies that Limit Water Supplies

 Permittees (or third party group on behalf of collective permittees) shall receive interim effluent and/or groundwater/surface water limitations based on their historical salinity load (with consideration given to reasonable increment of use or changes in source water salinity concentration) and shall not exceed an EC concentration of 2,200 µS/cm as a 30-day running average.
 The water quality-based effluent/groundwater/surface water limitations may be established in terms of EC concentration or total dissolved solids (TDS) loading, however, concentration and loading limits shall not be applied at the same time.
 An EC to TDS ratio of 0.64 shall be used to convert the EC concentrations to TDS concentrations, unless a discharge-specific ratio can be demonstrated.
 The Central Valley Water Board has the discretion to adjust these limitations based on local conditions including but not limited to local beneficial use protection and site-specific salinity objectives.
-The interim effluent and/or groundwater/surface water limitations will remain in effect during the time period when one or more of the conditions noted in a or b, above, are met.
+The interim effluent and/or groundwater/surface water limitations will remain in effect during the time period when one or more of the conditions noted in a or b, above, are met, except as specified below.

+Interim permit limits for discharges that exceed the “Upper” level specified in the California Code of Regulations, Title 22, Table 64449-B, and for which the receiving water is MUN-designated shall have a time limitation of no more than a total of 3 years in any 10-year period.

 Limitations to Account for Water Conservation and Recycling Efforts

-A permittee (or third-party group on behalf of collective permittees) may qualify for interim permit limits for salinity by submitting documentation that water conservation and/or water recycling efforts cause the concentration of salinity to increase in the effluent, discharges to receiving waters, or in receiving waters.
+A permittee (or third party group on behalf of collective permittees) may qualify for interim permit limits for salinity by submitting documentation that water conservation and/or water recycling efforts cause the concentration of salinity to increase in the effluent, discharges to receiving waters, or in receiving waters.
 Interim permit limits will be based on one of the following.

 Permittees (or third party group on behalf of collective permittees) who demonstrate that their permitted discharges have a lower salinity concentration than the receiving water salinity concentration shall receive interim effluent and/or groundwater/surface water limitations that do not exceed the receiving water salinity concentration, provided there are no unreasonable impacts to downstream/downgradient water quality.